Alexand3-R/Shellcode-Assistant/README.md

 # Shellcode Assistant

-A useful script for hex editing, writing and/or testing **Linux x86 shellcode** to bypass IDS/IPS.
+A useful script for hex editing, writing, scanning and/or testing **Linux x86 shellcode** to bypass IDS/IPS.

-**Tested on Kali Linux Rolling x86**
+**Tested on Kali Linux Rolling**

 The script was developed for a Offensive Technologies research project by students of OS3.
 We were looking for a comfortable and efficient way of altering existing shellcode.
 This tool will help reproduce the experiments of our research.

-It is designed to make the process of altering shellcode to bypass **signature based** detection easier.
-It takes a raw shellcode file as input and offers various options, including dumping code in hexadecimal or Intel x86 ASM format, compiling code using a C wrapper and executing and checking a raw shellcode file for a specific string.
+It is designed to make the process of altering shellcode to bypass **signature based** and heuristic detection easier.
+It takes a raw shellcode file as input and offers various options, including scanning shellcode using YARA rules, dumping code in hexadecimal or Intel x86 ASM format, compiling code using a C wrapper and executing and checking a raw shellcode file for a specific string.
 In addition, it can emulate, analyse and generate a graph for x86 shellcode using Libemu.
-Automatic recompilation, which triggers when the modification time stamp changes, is another useful feature that might save time when raw shellcode is manually modified and saved using a hex editor. **We recommend using the automatic recompilation mode**.
+Automatic recompilation, which triggers when the modification time stamp changes, is another useful feature that might save time when raw shellcode is manually modified and saved using a hex editor.**We recommend using the automatic recompilation mode by using the -R flag**.

 The script also provides an **interactive command line interface**, similar to Metasploit's nasm-shell, for assembling and disassembling instructions.
 It does this using the Capstone and Keystone libraries.